The Shadow Puppet: Publication history

-The first German translation by Milo Dor and Reinhard Federmann was published by Kiepenheuer & Witsch in 1959.
-The new translation by Claus Sprick was published by Diogenes Verlag in 1982.

 Adaptations

-The novel has been adapted five times for film and television: in Italian in 2004 as L'ombra cinese, with Sergio Castellitto in the main role and in 1966 as L'ombra cinese, with Gino Cervi in the lead role; in French in 2004 as L'ombre chinoise, with Bruno Cremer in the main role and in 1969 as L'Ombre chinoise with Jean Richard in the lead role; in English in 1961 as Shadow Play, with Rupert Davies in the main role.
+The novel has been adapted five times for film and television: in Italian in 2004 as L'ombra cinese, with Sergio Castellitto in the main role and in 1966 as L'ombra cinese, with Gino Cervi in the lead role; in French in 2004 as L'ombre chinoise, with Bruno Cremer in the main role and in 1969 as L'Ombre chinoise with Jean Richard in the lead role; and in English in 1961 as Shadow Play, with Rupert Davies in the main role.

 Reception

-Anthony Boucher of The New York Times summarized the novel in 1964: "Maigret works against a background of respectable middle-class apartments, a cheap music hall and a sordid hotel in the Place Pigalle, all vividly realized, to solve a safe-robbery-plus-murder that reveals an unusually well-characterized killer".
+In a 1964 review, Anthony Boucher of The New York Times found the settings "vividly realized" and the killer "well-characterized".
+Critic Barry Forshaw, writing in 2022, also praised Simenon's blending of the different settings of petty officials, high-bourgeoisie and Pigalle, and his acute description of the relationships among the residents of the apartment in Place des Vosges.